 §8-701 Legislative declaration.
 Boycotts or blacklists that are based on a person's race, color, creed, age, national origin, alienage or citizenship status, marital status, partnership status, gender, sexual orientation, or disability pose a menace to the city's foundation and institutions.
 In contrast to protests that are in reaction to an unlawful discriminatory practice, connected with a labor dispute or associated with other speech or activities that are protected by the first amendment discriminatory boycotts cause havoc, divide the citizenry and do not serve a legitimate purpose.
 The council declares that discriminatory boycotts are a dangerously insidious form of prejudice and hereby establishes a procedure for expeditiously investigating allegations of this type of prejudice, assuring that the council and mayor are duly alerted to the existence of such activity and combating discriminatory boycotts or blacklists.

-- The term "commission" means the New York City Commission on Human Rights.
+Commission.
+The term "commission" means the city commission on human rights.

-- The term "council" means the Council of the City of New York.
+Council.
+The term "council" means the council of the city of New York.

-- The commission shall begin an investigation within twenty-four hours of the filing of a complaint which alleges that a discriminatory boycott or blacklist is occurring.
+(1) The commission shall begin an investigation within 24 hours of the filing of a complaint which alleges that a discriminatory boycott or blacklist is occurring.

 (2) Within three days after initiating such an investigation, the commission shall file a written report with the mayor.
 The report shall state: